saikatb/Portfolio_Optimization/Portfolio_Allocation.md

 </div>

+Below is the allocation of the stocks in 1 million.

 ```python
 for stock_df in (AAPL,CSCO,IBM,AMZN,FB):
     stock_df['Position Values'] = stock_df['Allocation'] * 100000
 ```

+Below is the dataframe with the **Position Values** of all the stocks.

 ```python
 all_post_vals = pd.concat([AAPL['Position Values'],CSCO['Position Values'],IBM['Position Values'],AMZN['Position Values'],FB['Position Values']],axis=1)